 Watch your touch

-Honestly, a large number of these “my mouse is moving” scenarios turn out to be the trackpad on a laptop.
+Honestly, a large number of “my mouse is moving” scenarios turn out to be the trackpad on a laptop.
 Either of two things generally happens:

 • The trackpad itself is super sensitive, even to dirt and dust.